fcnorman/wolf/README.md

 ### Getting started

-I am currently working on the deployment scripts, all the modules should be easy to deploy using the following commands:
+Deployment scripts are in progress.
+All the modules should be easy to deploy using the following commands:
 ```
 git clone https://github.com/slawekj/wolf.git
 ./wolf/<module name>/bin/install.sh
 ./wolf/<module name>/bin/run.sh
 ```

 Modules should be deployed, possibly to different physical machines/clusters, in the following order:
   1. data.router (deployment scripts ready)
   2. data.provider (deployment scripts ready)
   3. rule.engine (deployment scripts ready)
-  4. data.aggregator.rt (deployment scripts in preparation)
+  4. data.aggregator.rt (deployment scripts in progress)
-  5. data.aggregator.batch (deployment scripts in preparation)
+  5. data.aggregator.batch (deployment scripts in progress)
-  6. restful.cache.rt (deployment scripts in preparation)
+  6. restful.cache.rt (deployment scripts in progress)
-  7. restful.cache.batch (deployment scripts in preparation)
+  7. restful.cache.batch (deployment scripts in progress)
-  8. restful.rule.submission (deployment scripts in preparation)
+  8. restful.rule.submission (deployment scripts in progress)
-  9. web.interface (deployment scripts in preparation)
+  9. web.interface (deployment scripts in progress)

-Deployment scripts are tested on Ubuntu 14.04 distribution, which is available [here](http://releases.ubuntu.com/14.04/ubuntu-14.04.4-server-amd64.iso).
+Deployment scripts have been tested on an Ubuntu 14.04 distribution, which is available [here](http://releases.ubuntu.com/14.04/ubuntu-14.04.4-server-amd64.iso).
 You should have sudo permissions and git installed:
 ```
 sudo apt-get install git
 ```

+Most scripts include instructions for deploying on Amazon AWS servers, although we encourage the community to add support for other configurations.